oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 ## getMissingTransactions

-Gets all transaction hashes that an IOTA node is currently requesting from its neighbors.
+Gets all transaction hashes that a node is currently requesting from its neighbors.

 ### Examples
 --------------------